pnnl/HyperNetX/docs/source/glossary.rst

 		Class in incidence_store.py holding the set of ordered pairs of Edges and Nodes belonging to the hypergraph.
 The :term:`elements` and
 		:term:`memberships` are inferred from the :term:`incidences` held in the IncidenceStore.

-	PropertyStore
-		Class in property_store.py holding the metadata associate with each of the edges, nodes, and incidences found in the hypergraph.

 	HypergraphView
 		Class in hyp_view.py tying the properties of hypergraph objects held in the :term:`PropertyStore` class, which holds metadata, with their ids held in the :term:`IncidenceStore` class, which holds the Hypergraph relationships.